 Many of main ingredients for this raspberry cream cheese are common ones you'd find in American buttercream.
 However, the tanginess of some cream cheese gives this frosting a different flavor and slightly softer texture.
 It is less stiff than a traditional buttercream.

-Below is a list of what you’ll need to make this cream cheese raspberry frosting.
+Below is a list of the simple ingredients you'll need to make this cream cheese raspberry frosting.

-- Optional: Add a few drops of lemon or lime juice (or white vinegar) to cut sweetness
+- Add a few drops of lemon or lime juice (or white vinegar) to cut sweetness

 How to Make Frosting Less Sweet